och1ai/jacquerol/README.md

 # 👋 Hi, I’m @jacquerol
-I'm a computer science student, I work on electronic projects and modding in my spare time
+I'm a computer science student, I work on electronic projects and mods in my spare time

 I'm also a minecraft addict
 <!---